opendocsg/opendoc-glossary/README.md

-# opendoc-glossary
+# Opendoc Glossary
-Glossary of all Opendocs
+Repositories listed here will be automatically rebuilt when opendoc-template is updated.